mazeor9/r6-data.js/README.md

 ## R6Data Website for stats and API

-This is the website where you can directly track your stats and also check the all infos that gives r6-data.js.
+Website where you can directly track your stats and also check the all infos that gives r6-data.js.
 Entire website is based on r6-data.js.

 Visit the official website: **[r6data.eu](https://r6data.eu/)**